-On Sunday, September 22, 2019 we drive the route north from Veghel to Nijmegen.
+On Sunday, September 22, 2019 we drive the route north from basecamp Dropzone A to Nijmegen.
 The exact start time and when we will pass where will be placed here at a later time.

 Grave, September 17, 1944.